docksal/docksal/docs/ssh-agent.md

 ssh-agent service allows adding multiple keys (including ones protected with a passphrase) to a single pool of ssh keys, which can be shared across multiple projects.

-Required dsh version: `1.20.0+`
+Required fin version: `1.20.0+`

 # Setup

-1. Make sure dsh version is `1.20.0` or higher.
+1. Make sure fin version is `1.20.0` or higher.
-2. `dsh reset ssh-agent` (only necessary when updating from older versions)
+2. `fin reset ssh-agent` (only necessary when updating from older versions)
 3. Add the following configuration option to the `cli` service in your projects `docker-compose.yml` file

     ```yml